About the Bishop Lynch Guidance Department

 • Setup and access their econnect account http://www.econnect.dcccd.edu/index.jsp

 • Complete the PAA (pre-assessment activity) which includes watching an informational video and taking a short quiz in the econnect account.
-Student must print the confirmation page displayed at the end of the quiz.
+The student must print the confirmation page displayed at the end of the quiz.
 The PAA activity can be completed individually or during a scheduled time on the Bishop Lynch campus.

 Deadline for new Dual Enrollment students paperwork is Friday, March 3rd